debugging exercise#

 Unfortunately, as you will see, the script provided has a number of bugs, or errors, in it, that prevent it from running as expected.
 Our task in this exercise is to use PyCharm’s debugging tools to correct (debug) these error, so that the script functions as intended.

-setup#
+pycharm setup#

-Before getting started with the exercise, there’s one final bit of setup needed.
+There’s one final bit of setup needed.
 PyCharm provides a number of options for running scripts - the instructions below will show you how you can do this using the Run tool.

 Note